-- Inspection and testing of weighing and measuring equipment used in commerce - Investigating consumer complaints and working toward willful compliance - Providing educational outreach to device owners and consumers
+- Inspection and testing of weighing and measuring equipment used in commerce - Investigating consumer complaints and working toward willful compliance - Providing educational outreach to device owners and consumers traceable to the National Institutes of Standards and Technology (NIST) measurement standards.

-There were 11,781 weights and measures device inspections conducted during SFY2019, compared to 17,651 inspections conducted in SFY2018.

-The photograph to the right highlights a trailer mounted test provers used and housed in Dutch Harbor.
-It tests the calibrations of medium and large petroleum meters used in commerce and provides calibration traceable to the National Institutes of Standards and Technology (NIST) standards.
+There were 13,685 weights and measures device inspections conducted during SFY2020, compared to 11,781 inspections conducted in SFY2019.
+The photograph to the right highlights trailer mounted test provers used and housed in Dutch Harbor.
+It tests the delivery of medium and large petroleum meters used in commerce and provides calibration measurement

-Inspectors sampled 3,636 items to determine pricing accuracy and took enforcement actions on 128 price overcharges to consumers.
-Consumer complaints relating to price inaccuracies and fuel pump issues are the most frequently received from the public.
+Inspectors sampled 1,575 items to determine pricing accuracy and took enforcement actions on 10 price overcharges to consumers.
+Consumer concerns relating to price inaccuracies and fuel pump issues are the most frequently received.